Prairie Band Casino & Resort: Remodel and coronavirus

 In January 2018, the resort announced a "massive expansion" including a new hotel tower with 80 rooms, among them a pool, spa and fitness center, party rooms, and rooms.
 It also announced a 500-space parking garage to be connected to the event center.
 The casino announced the casino floor would be remodeled and expanded, with the lobby and Buffalo Grill also remodeled.
 It was said the renovations would take 2.5 years.
 The initial casino remodel was finished in October 2018 after "years of planning and weeks of construction," with the tower and game room expansion still pending.
 In July 2019, the casino announced it was moving into Phase 2 of construction, and would be breaking ground on new facilities.
 The plans had been changed to include 74 new guest rooms, pools both indoor and outdoor, a sauna and steam room, business meeting rooms, and a game room with "virtual Top Golf," as well as party rooms.
 At the time, the casino remained a "wholly owned subsidiary of the Prairie Band Potawatomi Nation."
 Plans for Phase 2 included a new lobby bar, a Kapi coffee bar, and the Embers Bar and Grille.

 Due to coronavirus, on March 17, 2020, the Potawatomi Tribal Council directed the casino to suspend operations until March 20, 2020.
 The casino continued to pay wages and benefits for part-time and full-time employees, it stated, with hotel reservations refunded.
 After announcing the closure mandate on March 17, 2020, on March 27, the Kansas Lottery extended the suspension of state casino operations for Hollywood Casino, Kansas Crossing, Crossing, Kansas Star Casino, and Boot Hill Casino.
 That week, Prairie Band Casino & Resort extended its own closures through April 30, although not required to follow the mandate.
 When the casino reopened in June 2020, it had a number of restrictions.

 Hotel and casino

-The casino is open 24 hours daily and has 35000 sqft of gaming space, with 1,090 slot machines, a bingo hall and 31 table games.
+The casino is open 24 hours daily and has 35000 sqft of gaming space, with 1,090 slot machines, a bingo hall, 31 table games, and a poker room.
 The casino also has three restaurants: Longhouse Buffet, Embers Bar & Grille, and 3 Fires Steakhouse.
 It also has 297 guestrooms.